MP 25x8x20 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Significant importance in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: